zegelin/cassandra-exporter/README.md

                                   prefixed with '#' are considered comments and are ignored.
 This option may be specified more than once to define multiple exclusions.
-      -g, --global-labels=LABEL[,LABEL...]
-                                Select which global labels to include on all exported metrics.
-Valid options are: 'cluster_name', 'host_id'
-                                  (UUID of the node), 'node' (node endpoint IP address), 'datacenter', 'rack'.
-The default is to include all global labels.
-To disable all global labels use --no-global-labels.
-      -h, --help                Show this help message and exit.
       -l, --listen=[ADDRESS][:PORT]
                                 Listen address (and optional port).
 ADDRESS may be a hostname, IPv4 dotted or decimal address, or IPv6 address.
 When ADDRESS is omitted, 0.0.0.0 (wildcard) is substituted.
 PORT, when specified, must be a valid port number.
-The default port 7890 will be substituted if omitted.
+The default port 9500 will be substituted if omitted.
 If ADDRESS is omitted but PORT is specified, PORT must be prefixed with a colon (':'), or PORT will be interpreted as a decimal IPv4 address.
                                   This option may be specified more than once to listen on multiple addresses.
+Defaults to '0.0.0.0:9500'
+          --family-help=VALUE   Include or exclude metric family help in the exposition format.
+AUTOMATIC excludes help strings when the user agent is Prometheus and includes them for all other clients (cURL, browsers, etc).
+Currently Prometheus
+                                  discards help strings.
+Excluding help strings saves bandwidth.
+Can be overridden with the "? help=true|false" URI query parameter.
+Valid values:
-Defaults to '0.0.0.0:7890'
+                                  INCLUDE, EXCLUDE, AUTOMATIC.
+Defaults to AUTOMATIC.
+          --jmx-service-url=URL The JMX service URL of the Cassandra instance to connect to and collect metrics.
+Defaults to 'service:jmx:rmi:
+                                  ///jndi/rmi://localhost:7199/jmxrmi'
+          --jmx-user=NAME       The JMX authentication user name.
+          --jmx-password=PASSWORD
+                                The JMX authentication password.
+      -h, --help                Show this help message and exit.
       -V, --version             Print version information and exit.

+Options may also be provided via an `@`-file:

+- *Standalone*

+      java -jar /path/to/cassandra-exporter-standalone-<version>.jar @/path/to/options/file

+- *Agent*

+      JVM_OPTS="$JVM_OPTS -javaagent:$CASSANDRA_HOME/lib/cassandra-exporter-agent-<version>.jar=@/path/to/options/file"

+    `@$CASSANDRA_CONF/cassandra-exporter.options` is a good choice.

-Note that `--jmx-service-url` is only applicable to the standalone version -- the agent does not use JMX.
+Note that `--jmx-service-url`, `--jmx-user` and `--jmx-password` are only applicable to the standalone version -- the agent does not use JMX.
+To protect the JMX password and prevent it from showing up in `ps`, `top` and other utilities, use an `@`-file that contains `--jmx-password=PASSWORD`.

 When run as an agent, command line options must be provided as part of the `-javaagent` flag, with an equals sign (`=`) separating the JAR path and the agent options.
 Multiple options, or option arguments can be separated by commas (`,`) or spaces.
 Commas are preferred as the whitespace quoting rules of `cassandra-env.sh` are quite complex.
 Options with values containing whitespace must be quoted appropriately.
+Alternatively use an `@`-file (see above).

 For example, to change the agent listening port to 1234 and exclude some metrics:

     JVM_OPTS="$JVM_OPTS -javaagent:$CASSANDRA_HOME/lib/cassandra-exporter-agent-<version>.jar=--listen=:1234,--exclude=@$CASSANDRA_CONF/prometheus-exclusions"

 ### Endpoints